waynodiablo/Oystercard/pills/javascript_module_pattern.md

 So we can access `exclaim`, but `EXCLAMATION_MARK_COUNT` is hidden.
 Cool.
 We've made available the function we want people to use, but hidden some implementation details that we don't want to bother them with.

 How have we made `exclaim` available?
 Grab the code and paste it into your browser console.
-(Make sure to use your browser console or a JS file you load in the browser.
-Running this code in [Node.js](./node.md) will behave slightly differently.
-See the [Using modules in node](#using-modules-in-node) section below.)
+(Make sure to use your browser console or a JS file you load in the browser.)

 Use `console.log` to see the data stored in variables.
 Follow the flow of this data through the program.
 Notice how the value of `this` is `window`, the place where all globals are stored.
 What value does `exports` have?
 What happens when `exclaim` is added as an attribute to `exports`?